Meet Our Patients - Baltimore Oriole

 - Photocopy wildlife forms

 - Attend orientation and all training sessions as required of this position

 - Position is shift based with a minimum of one (1) 2 hour shift worked per week for a minimum of four (4) months.

-- Volunteers must commit to a minimum of one shift per week through October 15, 2016
+- Volunteers must commit to a minimum of one shift per week through mid October

 - Shifts are 2 hours in length.
 The first shift begins at 8:00 am and the last shift of each day begins at 8:00 pm.

 FLWC offers unpaid internships for college students and recent graduates.
-Resumes are being accepted for Spring 2016 internships.
 Read more about our internship opportunities.

 Provide a protected release site for our patients

 An important part of the rehabilitation process is releasing the animal in an area with proper habitat and protection from some of the dangers they face to give them the best chance possible to be successful.
 If you own a rural parcel of land and you would like it to become home to some of the wildlife who have been cared for at FLWC, please download the application and return it to our office.
 Interested?
 Fill out a Wildlife Release Site Application.

 The happiest days at FLWC are when we are able to release an animal back to the wild.
 On October 9, 2013 two of our volunteers returned the snapping turtle to Lost Lake in Dodge County, near where he was found.